Ex-Manafort Banker Robbed of iPad, Briefcase at NYC Home

 Paul Manafort's one-time banker had his Manhattan penthouse burglarized overnight, a mysterious break-in that saw a briefcase, iPad and sneakers stolen from the residence, law enforcement sources familiar with the case tell News 4.

 Fallarino, 38, said he heard a noise around 1:30 a.m.
 Tuesday and went out to find a crow bar on the terrace, the sources say.
 There were no apparent signs of forced entry, the sources say, but Fallarino reported his wine cabinet was open and there was a bottle of wine on the floor.
-The briefcase, iPad and sneakers were the only items missing, the sources said.
+The briefcase, iPad and sneakers were the only items missing; the contents of the first two were unknown.

+The sources did not have any information on a possible suspect or suspects, who apparently entered from the balcony and left via the front door.
+Police are checking the building for potential surveillance video.

 Fallarino was one of three so-called key figures not called by Robert Mueller's office to testify at the trial of the ex-Trump campaign chief, who was convicted on eight felony fraud-related counts earlier this month.
 A mistrial was declared on 10 other counts.
 Two of Fallarino's assistants testified at the trial, the first public test of Mueller's investigation into alleged Russian meddling in the election, regarding emails the banker had sent and received.